DD2480-Group22-2025/DD2480-CI/README.md

 ## Project Description

-This project implements a Continuous Integration (CI) server that supports CI features such as compilation, syntax checking, testing, result notifications, and build history!
+This project implements a Continuous Integration (CI) server that supports CI features such as compilation, syntax checking, testing, result notifications, and build history.

 ## Setup